Once again it’s time for my scans, bloods and mole check.

 I suddenly remember the blue butterflies so when I return to the seat I ask my new friend about them.

-‘Blue butterflies’ he replies without hesitating or looking surprised at my question ‘are a sign of healing!’
+‘Blue butterflies’ he replies without hesitating or looking surprised ‘are a sign of healing!’

-He looks at me with sudden concern “are you all right?
-You look very pale”.
+He looks at me with sudden concern “Are you all right?
+You look a bit pale”.

-‘I’m fine’ I say ‘In fact I have rarely felt better’.
+‘I’m fine’ I reassure him ‘In fact I have rarely felt better’.

-He doesn’t look convinced so to prove it I leap onto the yellow bike and waving a goodbye to him and the RTE man I cycle up the hill and home.
+And to prove it I leap onto the yellow bike and waving a goodbye to him and the RTE man, cycle up the hill and home.

-Though this is a true story without embellishment when I read back over it I can’t think why anyone would believe it.
+This is a true story without embellishment but when I read back over it I can’t think why anyone would believe it.

 It was almost fairy-tale-like in its happening.

-But happen it did and it was the moment that I knew everything was going to be ok and that I was going to survive.
+But happen it did and it was the day I was going to survive.